Ainara12/Pands-project/README.md

 **2.Summary statistics table:**

 The first task was to organise the data and have a look at its distribution.
-I used command df.describe() to see a Summary statistics table to see what is the mean, std dev, minimum and maximum values within the different variables etc. The generated document containing this summary can be found in this repository as "Summary.txt", I have also included here an image for reference:
+I used command df.describe() to see a Summary statistics table to show what is the mean, std dev, minimum and maximum values within the different variables etc. The generated document containing this summary can be found in this repository as ["Summary.txt"](https://github.com/Ainara12/Pands-project/blob/master/Summary.txt).
+I have also included here an image for reference:

 ![](images/statisticstable.JPG)